Invariant densities for random systems of the interval: A homogeneous system with a non-trivial solution

 is called the {\em fundamental matrix} of the random piecewise linear system $T$. \end{defn}

 Note that assumption (A2) together with the fact that $|\KI_n(y)|<\infty$ for all $y \in [0,1]$ implies that all entries of $M$ are finite.
-In the next section we show that we can associate invariant functions $h_\gamma$ to vectors $\gamma \in \mathbb R^{N-1}$ in the null space of $M $.
+In the next section we associate invariant functions $h_\gamma$ to vectors $\gamma \in \mathbb R^{N-1}$ in the null space of $M $.
 Here we prove that the null space of $M$ is non-trivial.